 A fierce neighborhood conflict has been playing out on the Upper West Side since early in the summer, when residents began complaining about homeless New Yorkers who were temporarily placed in area hotels — including the Lucerne, the the Belnord, and the Belleclaire — to help curb the spread of COVID-19 in the city’s crowded shelters.

-One group of Upper West Siders has aggressively campaigned for the removal of their temporary neighbors.
+From the get-go, one group of Upper West Siders began to aggressively campaign for the removal of their temporary neighbors.
 Through a new nonprofit called West Side Community Organization, they raised over $100,000 from (mostly) anonymous donors and hired a former top staffer for the Giuliani administration, Randy Mastro, to threaten to sue the city.
-Meanwhile, others in the neighborhood have rallied in support of the homeless residents through a group called UWS Open Hearts Initiative, organizing donation drives, a sleep-out protest, and generally advocating for their right to remain in the neighborhood.
+Meanwhile, others in the neighborhood started to rally in support of the homeless residents through a group called UWS Open Hearts Initiative, organizing donation drives, a sleep-out protest, and generally advocating for their right to remain in the neighborhood.

 Here is everything you need to know about the conflict and the latest developments.

 In late April, NYC’s Department of Homeless Services (DHS) began to transfer thousands of homeless residents from the city-run shelter system into over 60 hotels across the boroughs to curb the spread of COVID-19.
 Some of those hotels included the Upper West Side’s Lucerne, Belnord, and Belleclaire, which together house around 700 individuals.